 That was before I learned something that D. already knew: Unusual combinations often make the best dishes.
 We tried this mixture of peanut butter and pineapple, and it was terrific.
 And it was the first time I really loved kale.

 Since then, this dish has become a family favorite, though its higher fat content puts it into the category of “special occasions” for me.
 I have adapted the recipe to remove the oil in the original, which is really unnecessary for sautéing.
 And I’ve increased the kale and replaced the cilantro with parsley (because I can’t eat cilantro).
-But I haven’t been able to reduce the peanut butter on occasion by replacing some of it with peanut butter powder.
+I’ve also managed to reduce the peanut butter on occasion by replacing some of it with peanut butter powder.
 And as of 2014, the most recent change I’ve made is to add chickpeas to make it more filling as my daughter has grown from a child to a young woman.
 (The original recipe is here, if you’re interested.)

 African Pineapple Peanut Stew

 - 1-2 bunches kale or 4-8 cups sliced

 - 1 20-ounce can undrained canned crushed pineapple in juice or about 2 cups with juice

 - 1 15-ounce can chickpeas optional, rinsed and drained

 - 1/2 cup peanut butter or 1/3 cup peanut butter powder and 1/3 cup water

 - 1 tablespoon Tabasco or other hot pepper sauce --I actually use about 3 tablespoons of a favorite Louisiana hot sauce that isn’t as spicy as Tabasco